Workforce Partnerships

 SDCC addresses these challenges and strengthens the workforce pipeline by providing:

-• More than 50 hours of free online and in-person training courses designed to empower caregivers by improving knowledge, confidence, and self-care strategies.
+Free Training: More than 85 hours of CalGrows and Caring4Cal approved training courses designed to empower caregivers by improving knowledge, confidence, and self-care strategies.

 Key highlights of the SDCC program include:

-• Online training includes subtitles in Spanish, Farsi, Vietnamese, Russian, and Korean.
+– Selff-Paced, online training with subtitles in Spanish, Farsi, Vietnamese, Russian, and Korean.

 Our Impact